Optimizing the interaction geometry of inverse Compton scattering x-ray sources: Introduction

 whereas for small interaction angles $(\theta_L \ll 1)$ we find

-Note here that, since typically a large frequency up-shift is desired, $\gamma\theta_\mathrm{L} \gg 1 $.
+Note that, since typically a large frequency shift is desired, preferably $\gamma\theta_\mathrm{L} \gg 1 $.
 These approximations clearly show that the x-ray energy can be tuned by varying either the electron energy, $\gamma$, or the interaction angle $\theta_L$.\\

-Additionally, \cref{Eq:DopplerHO,Eq:DopplerGrazing} show how the x-ray frequency depends on the angle $\theta_\mathrm{x}$, with the highest frequency emitted along the propagation direction of the electron ($\theta_\mathrm{x} = 0$) and the frequency is progressively decreasing for larger angles, as shown in Fig~\ref{fig:ICS_geometry}c.
-At $\theta_\mathrm{x} \simeq 1/\gamma$ the x-ray frequency has become half of the on-axis frequency.
-Fig~\ref{fig:ICS_geometry}b shows the intensity distribution of ICS, which is concentrated in a narrow cone characterized by a half angle $ \theta_\mathrm{x} = 1/\gamma$ \cite{jackson_classical_1999}.
-The distribution is slightly asymmetric for linear laser polarization, which is in Fig~\ref{fig:ICS_geometry}b in the vertical direction.
-However, for $ \theta_\mathrm{x} \ll 1/\gamma$, which is required for a narrow bandwidth x-ray beam, the radiation distribution is to a good approximation uniform.\\
+Furthermore, \cref{Eq:DopplerHO,Eq:DopplerGrazing} show how the x-ray frequency depends on the angle $\theta_\mathrm{x}$: the highest x-ray frequency, $\omega_0$, is emitted along the propagation direction of the electron ($\theta_\mathrm{x} = 0$) and the x-ray frequency gradually decreases for larger angles, as shown in Fig~\ref{fig:ICS_geometry}c \cite{sakai2017single}.
+At $\theta_\mathrm{x} \simeq 1/\gamma$ the x-ray frequency has become half of the on-axis frequency, $\omega_0$.
+Fig~\ref{fig:ICS_geometry}b shows the intensity distribution of ICS, which is concentrated in a narrow cone characterized by a half angle $ \theta_\mathrm{x} = 1/\gamma$ \cite{albert2010characterization,jackson_classical_1999}.
+The distribution is slightly asymmetric for linear laser polarization, which is pointing in the vertical direction in Fig~\ref{fig:ICS_geometry}b \cite{VanElk:25,taira2025generation}.
+However, for $ \theta_\mathrm{x} \ll 1/\gamma$, which is required for a narrow bandwidth x-ray beam, the angular distribution of the radiation is to a good approximation uniform.\\

 The central challenge in the development of Compton x-ray sources lies in the low efficiency of x-ray generation per electron, associated with the small Thomson cross section,